nsursock/crackingdacode/src/blog/lessons-meaningful-life.md

 ---
 title: 5 Lessons For A Meaningful Life,
-title2: No. 1 Is Hell
+title2: Number 1 Is Hell Or Paradise
 description: When you have 40 years of experience, you start wondering what life lessons are important.
 Revenge and rivalry are critical for people.
 author: Nicolas Sursock
 date: 2019-04-08T18:45:21Z